This is a common question we hear from Memphis athletes, especially runners.

 If they're underloaded or overloaded, we can't expect the injury to go away on its own.

-There are many factors to consider with persistent Achilles pain, especially in runnerse, and it's not generally something that will completely heal without strategic treatment that takes into account a full range of contributing factors.
+There are many factors to consider with persistent Achilles pain, especially in runners, and it’s not the kind of injury that heals fully without a strategic approach.

-At 901PT, our physical therapists specialize in helping runners get back to their training schedules, speed work, and running hills after an Achilles injury.
+At 901PT, our physical therapists specialize in helping runners get back to training schedules, speed work, and hill workouts after an Achilles injury.

 We'd love to hear about what you're dealing with and offer you guidance and answer your questions about how we can help!